jtrv/superseedr/README.md

 ```bash
 superseedr
 ```
 ## Preview pre-release / Tested on M1 Mac
 Once running, add torrents by pasting (`ctrl+v`) a magnet link or path to a `.torrent` file.

-You can also add torrents or magnet links via the command line while the TUI is running (make sure to set a download path first):
+You can also add torrents or magnet links via another terminal command line while the TUI is running (make sure to set a download path first):
 ```bash
 # Add a magnet link to the running instance
 superseedr "magnet:?xt=urn:btih:..."